yochannah/carpentries.org/_posts/2020/04/2020-04-23-plan-map-live-coding-workshop.md

 - The official solution recommended by the University of Sydney is a Microsoft Office Online Word document.

 - I have had success using Google Docs.
-I provide a link to a public doc, so learners don't have to log in with their Google Account, and ensure that no student data is collected in the doc (i.e. learners can use first names or pseudonyms only on the doc).
+I provide a link to a public doc, so learners do not have to log in with their Google Account, and ensure that no student data is collected in the doc (i.e. learners can use first names or pseudonyms only on the doc).
 Most people have used Docs, so there is no overhead in figuring out how to use the tool - we can just dive in and move on.

 - There are tools like the [Etherpad](https://etherpad.org/), [hack.md](https://hackmd.io) and an open-source, self-hosted version called [CodiMD](https://demo.codimd.org/).
 The latter two support document creation in markdown, which is great because it's plain text, but also not so great, because it uses more screen real estate than Google docs (especially with the preview pane open side by side with the markdown itself).